noahrotheray/ls_assesment/README.md

 `ansible` - [Install Ansible](https://docs.ansible.com/projects/ansible/latest/installation_guide/installation_distros.html)

 ## What you need to change
 - Adjust the ssh user and auth according to your environment in `ansible/inventory/prod/group_vars/all.yml`.
-Ansible requires this to ssh to each node and perform the provisioning tasks.
 In this setup it is assumed both server and worker nodes share the same ssh user and keys.
 - Set the **LAN IP** of k3s server/worker(s) in `ansible/inventory/prod/hosts.yml`.

 ## Provisioning